-2.2.1 A full-time Empty Homes Officer has been in post since November 2018 to reflect the changing requirements of empty homes across the city and to ensure empty homes are brought back into use.

-- 2.2.2 The Empty Homes Officer works with owners to bring empty properties back into use.
-As of 31 March 2021, 189 empty properties have been brought back into use with a further 80 as of September 2021.
+- 2.2.1 A full-time Empty Homes Officer has been in post since November 2018 to reflect the changing requirements of empty homes across the city and to ensure empty homes are brought back into use. - 2.2.2 The Empty Homes Officer works with owners to bring empty properties back into use.
+Since the post was created, 458 empty properties have been brought back into use.
 Work is ongoing with landlords and letting agents across the city to "match" people from housing waiting lists with owners/letting agents of empty Private Rented Sector properties through the council's Matchmake to Rent Scheme. - 2.2.3 The Council utilises the Council Tax (Variation for Unoccupied Dwellings) (Scotland) Amendments Regulations 2016 which allow local authorities to charge increased Council Tax on certain homes that have been empty for one year or more.
 The power contained in the Regulations is intended as an additional tool to help local authorities encourage owners to bring empty properties back into use, both to increase the supply of housing for those who need homes and to reduce the blight on communities caused by houses being left empty and allowed to fall into disrepair.